jamesshore/quixote/README.md

 ## Credits

 Created by James Shore as part of the [Let's Code: Test-Driven JavaScript](http://www.letscodejavascript.com) screencast.
-Let's Code JavaScript is a screencast series on professional, rigorous web development.
+Let's Code JavaScript is a screencast series on rigorous, professional web development.

 Many thanks to our contributors!